thogermine/url-shortener/README.md

 package `dk/lundogbendsen/springbootcourse/urlshortener/controller` in the test folder.
 Here you'll find concrete working examples of using each of the strategies.

-The goal of these exercises is to cover the API in such a way that the postman collection `UrlShortener.postman_collection.json` is satisfied and also cover some of the "odd-cases" that might arrive if business constraints are not met.
+The goal of these exercises is to cover the API in such a way that the postman collection `UrlShortener v2.postman_collection.json` is satisfied and also cover some of the "odd-cases" that might arrive if business constraints are not met.

 This is where you will have to use your imagination to create scenarioes and preconditions for each test case.
 Below is listed headlines of many normal cases and odd-cases.
 You job is now to implement those.
-If your tests are green, the postman collection should be able to run smoothly afterwords.
+If your tests are green, the postman collection should be able to run smoothly afterwards.

 ## User CRUD: